-We or our third-party manufacturers may encounter delays and problems in manufacturing our investigational drug candidates or approved drugs for a variety of reasons, including accidents during operation, failure of equipment, delays in receiving materials, natural or other disasters, political or governmental changes, or other factors inherent in operating complex manufacturing facilities.
+We or our third-party manufacturers may encounter delays and problems in manufacturing our investigational product candidates or approved drugs for a variety of reasons, including accidents during operation, failure of equipment, delays in receiving materials, natural or other disasters, political or governmental changes, or other factors inherent in operating complex manufacturing facilities.
 Supply chain management is difficult.
 Commercially available starting materials, reagents and excipients may become scarce or more expensive to procure, and we may not be able to obtain favorable terms in agreements with subcontractors.
 We or our third-party manufacturers may not be able to operate our respective manufacturing facilities in a cost-effective manner or in a time frame that is consistent with our expected future manufacturing needs.
 If we or our third-party manufacturers cease or interrupt production or if our third-party manufacturers and other service providers fail to supply materials, products or services to us for any reason, such interruption could delay progress on our programs, or interrupt the commercial supply, with the potential for additional costs and lost revenues.
 If this were to occur, we may also need to seek alternative means to fulfill our manufacturing needs.

 We have completed the development of a once-a-day formulation of Qnexa.
-The contract manufacturer we have selected to develop a once-a-day formulation is supplying the entire product for the Phase 3 program.
-In addition, this contract manufacturer is our sole source of clinical supplies for Qnexa.

-have only recently manufactured commercial batches of Qnexa.
+The contract manufacturer we selected to develop a once-a-day formulation supplied the entire product for the Phase 3 program.
+In addition, this contract manufacturer is our sole source of clinical and commercial supplies for Qnexa.
+Stability data of the once-a-day capsule and the container closure system is limited.
+We have only recently manufactured commercial registration batches of Qnexa.
 These batches may not pass certain release specifications.
-In addition, the stability data from these batches may not be sufficient for filing review or approval of the Qnexa NDA.
-A failure on the stability or manufacturability of our once-a-day formulation and packing materials or the inability of this contract manufacturer or any of our suppliers involved in the manufacturing of the Phase 3 or pre-approval supplies to carry out its contractual duties or meet expected timelines may cause the FDA to reject or delay the review of the Qnexa NDA, which could have a material adverse impact on our development plan, market price of our common stock and financial condition.
+In addition, the stability data from these batches may not be adequate on their own to support customary acceptable expiration dating.
+While this contract manufacturer has significant experience in commercial scale up manufacturing, there is no assurance that they will be successful with the commercial scale up of Qnexa which could have a material adverse impact on our development plan, market price of our common stock and financial condition.